Keiran Lee: Personal life

-Lee married Swedish pornographic actress Puma Swede in 2009, and they divorced at an unknown date.
+Lee married Swedish pornographic actress Puma Swede in 2009.
+They divorced at an unknown date.
 He married American pornographic actress Kirsten Price in 2013.
-They reside in Calabasas, California, with their three children.
+They have three children.

 Lee is a supporter of his hometown football team Derby County FC and has said that he "schedules his whole life around" it.
 In 2011, while playing soccer for Hollywood United FC, he had to be hospitalised after breaking his jaw in two places.